Daechi-dong

-Name and History
+Name and history

 The name Daechi-dong came from the Chinese form of Hanti Town which meant a town below a big hill.
-Daechi-dong had a lot of names.
-Just after the Joseon Dynasty, it was referred to as Unju-myeon, and was administered as a part of Gwangju-gun, Gyeonggi-do.
+Daechi-dong had a number of names.
+Just after the Joseon period, it was referred to as Unju-myeon, and was administered as a part of Gwangju-gun, Gyeonggi Province.
 Then on April 1, 1914, the name was changed to Daechi-li, and it was redistricted into Unju-myeon, Kwangju-gun.
 It finally changed into Daechi-dong and became a part of the city of Seoul when the city's administrative district was expanded on January 1, 1963, with law number 1172 after independence from the Japanese occupation.
-As of October 1, 1975, it was brought under the administration of Gangnam-gu which is where it remains today.
+As of October 1, 1975, it was brought under the administration of Gangnam District which is where it remains today.